 The role of Inscyte's Board of Directors in respect of the privacy program is to review and approve of changes brought before the Board by the President of Inscyte.
 The Board may also request an update on the privacy program from the President on a regular or ad hoc basis, but at the minimum, the Board is updated on an annual basis.
 The update addresses the initiatives undertaken by the privacy program including privacy training and the development and implementation of privacy policies, procedures and practices.
 It also includes a discussion of privacy audits and privacy impact assessments conducted, including the results of and recommendations arising from the privacy audits and privacy impact assessments and the status of implementation of the recommendations.
-The Board of Directors is also advised of any privacy breaches and privacy complaints which were investigated, including the results of and any recommendations.
+The Board of Directors is also advised of any privacy breaches and privacy complaints which were investigated, including the results of and any recommendations arising from these investigations and the status of implementation of the recommendations.
 The privacy program is not currently overseen by a committee of the Board of Directors.